quavedev/join/README.md

 ## About YOU

-In most projects we need:
+In most projects we need people with:

+- Excelent communication in English (most of our clients are abroad)
+- Excelent programming basic skills
+- Excelent Git skills
+- Excelent Unix skills
 - Good Javascript knowledge (at least the content of these 6 books [YDKJS](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/README.md))
 - Good Node.js knowledge
 - Good React.js knowledge (need to know hooks and context, for example)
-- Excelent communication in English (most of our clients are abroad)
+- Good TailwindCSS knowledge (Flexbox and basic stuff needs to be easy)

 We like people that: